savonet/liquidsoap/doc/content/migrating.md

 Some operators have been deprecated.
 For most of them, we provide a backward-compatible support but it is good practice to update your script.
 You should see logs in your script when running deprecated operatords.
-Here's a list of most important ones:
+Here's a list of the most important ones:

 * `playlist.safe` is replaced by: `playlist(mksafe(..))`
 * `playlist.once` is replaced by: `playlist`, setting `reload_mode` argument to `"never"` and `loop` to `false`